i3dprogrammer/GThread-JavaLibrary/README.md

 <ul>
 <li>
-It's similer to SheduleGThread but with more dynamic.
-In ScheduleGThread you add array or gthreads and the limit of the number of threads which are going to run in the same time.
-ScheduleGThreadLinked takes the same parameters and it's process like to ScheduleGThread but you can add using <b>add (Gthread gthread)</b> method and remove gthreads using <b>remove(GThread gthread)</b> method during ScheduleGThreadLinked working.
+It's similer to SheduleGThread, but more dynamic.
+In ScheduleGThread you initialize the instance with array of GThreads and the limit of the of GThreads which are going to run at the same time.
+ScheduleGThreadLinked takes the same parameters and it functions same as ScheduleGThread but you can add GThread using <b>add (Gthread gthread)</b> method and remove GThread using <b>remove(GThread gthread)</b> method during ScheduleGThreadLinked running state.

 <img src="https://i.imgur.com/YQAkqnN.png"/>

-- To be more clear let's assume that we have 3 gthreads we want to run, the first two we are passed them to ScheduleGThreadLinked and we set limitation of gthread running is 2 then we start its process by <b>start()</b> method then we add the next thread.
+- To be more clear let's assume that we have 3 GThread we want to run, the first two are passed to ScheduleGThreadLinked and we set limitation of GThread running to 2, then we start the process by <b>start()</b> method then we add the next thread.
 So in initial state of ScheduleGThreadLinked is going to be something like that

 <img src="https://i.imgur.com/wWYadaJ.png"/>

-- Then ScheduleGThread is going to start both gthread1 and gthread2 because its limitation is 2 as we say before.
+- Then ScheduleGThread is going to start both gthread1 and gthread2 because its limitation is 2 as we said before.

 <img src="https://i.imgur.com/Hj552q7.png"/>

-- Okay, Assume the first gthread is finished and the second gthread in running state then what will happen when we add gthread3.. ?
-Yes that's as you thought.
-Gthread3 is going to run because your running gthread limitation is two and gthread2 only which is running now.
+- Okay, Assume gthread1 is finished and the gthread2 is still running then what will happen when we add gthread3.. ?
+Yes, as you thought. gthread3 is going to run automatically because your limit is set to 2 and gthread2 is the only GThread running now.

 <img src="https://i.imgur.com/W0pdl29.png"/>

-- Now you can thought that ScheduleGThreadLinked takes a lot of memory whenever gthreads which are contained by ScheduleGThreadLinked are finished… Because it waiting another gthread .. !! ...
-I want to reassure you because it's just going to start when it has gthreads need to execute otherwise it is going to stop completely and when you add new gthread then it create itself automatically and start again.
+- Now you can think that ScheduleGThreadLinked takes a lot of memory whenever GThread which are contained by ScheduleGThreadLinked are finished.
+Because it's waiting another GThread!!
+I want to reassure you because it's just going to start when it has GThreads need to execute otherwise it is going to stop completely and when you add new gthread then it create itself automatically and start again.
 </li>
 <h3>Methods</h3>
 <ul>
 <li>
-<b>start()</b>: Returns 1 if ScheduleGThreadLinked is starting successfully otherwise return -1.
-Almost that's happened when you pass a running Gthreads to container (We are going to talk about this point in details later)</n>
+<b>start()</b>: Starts the ScheduleGThreadLinked. <b>Returns 1 if ScheduleGThreadLinked started successfully otherwise returns -1.
+(We are going to talk about this point in details later)</n></b>
 </li>
 <li>
-<b>add(GThread gthread)</b>: To add new Gthread to ScheduleGThreadLinked and return 1 when adding process is succeed otherwise return -1.
+<b>add(GThread gthread)</b>: To add new GThread to ScheduleGThreadLinked. <b>Returns 1 when adding process is succeeded otherwise returns -1.
+(We are going to talk about this point in details later)</b>
 (Add process accept when GThread what you add was not running before or terminated)
 </li>
 <li>
-<b>remove(GThread gthread)</b>: To remove existed Gthread and return 1 when removing process is succeed otherwise return -1.
+<b>remove(GThread gthread)</b>: To remove existing GThread.
+Return 1 when removing process is succeed otherwise return -1.
 (Remove process accept when GThread which selected isn't running now)
 </li>
 </ul>
 </ul>
 </ul>
-<h3> Schedule GThread Exception </h3>
+<h3> ScheduleGThread Exception </h3>
 <ul>
 <li>
-<b>This exception happen when you try to add a running or terminated gthread to any container (SheduleGThread - SheduleGThreadLinked).</b>
+<b>This exception happen when you try to add a running or terminated GThread to any container (SheduleGThread - SheduleGThreadLinked).</b>
 </li>
 </ul>